44yyyy/File-Integrity-Monitor/README.md

 ## Intentions Behind the Project

-When I started studying basic cybersecurity concepts, especially through my CompTIA Security+ exam prep, I noticed that many host intrusion-detection systems revolve around a simple idea.
-They would store a trusted hash, then keep checking for changes to verify integrity.
+When I started studying basic cybersecurity concepts, especially through my CompTIA Security+ exam prep, I was interested in many host-based methods of threat detection/prevention, such as IDS/IPS and FIM.
 I wanted to build something from scratch that reflected this concept with my security and coding knowledge.

 ## Features